dlk3/makemkv-spec/README.md

 # Fedora RPM Package For makemkv Application

-`makemkv` is a tool to rip and trandcode DVD and Blu-Ray disks to MKV files.
+`makemkv` is a tool to rip and transcode DVD and Blu-Ray disks to MKV files.
 See its [home page](https://www.makemkv.com) for details.

 This repository contains a `makemkv.spec` file that helps me build